-Francis Guinan has been an ensemble member since 1979.
-He has appeared in more than 30 Steppenwolf productions including The Birthday Party, The Book Thief, Time Stands Still, Endgame, American Buffalo, Fake, The Seafarer and August: Osage County.
+FRANCIS GUINAN is a member of the Steppenwolf Theatre Company ensemble.
+He has appeared in more than 30 Steppenwolf productions including Tribes, The Birthday Party, The Book Thief, Time Stands Still, Endgame, American Buffalo, Fake, The Seafarer and August: Osage County.
 He has also appeared in productions for Northlight Theatre, Goodman Theatre, Writers’ Theatre, Victory Gardens Theater, TimeLine Theatre Company and American Blues Theater.
-Recent television appearances include Boss, Mike and Molly and Chicago Code.
-Film work includes roles in Killing Kennedy, The Last Airbender, Hannibal, High Tide, Typing and The Double.
-For Kate, always.
-He is the inventor of overlapping dialogue.
-For Kate, always.
+Recent Television appearances include Boss, Mike and Molly and Chicago Fire.
+Film work includes roles in The Last Airbender, Hannibal, High Tide, Typing and The Double.
+For Kate.

 Watch & Listen

 Q. Who is your favorite playwright?

 A. Tracy Letts.
 God, his scripts are so much fun!
 And oddly enough, you don't get the sense (as you do with playwrights like Tennessee Williams) that there are major characters and minor characters.
 For example, in Superior Donuts everything had a direct effect on the semi-homeless character, Lady.
 In a very odd sort of way, the play ends up being about her, as well.
 And I think that's true of all of Tracy's characters.
 In August, the play actually is about anybody you care to pick.
 Everyone has a beginning, middle and an end to their story.
 That's one of the things I most admire about his writing, besides being heartbreakingly funny.

 Q. Which ensemble member do you most enjoying watching as an audience member?

 A. Oh, God.
 Boy, that'd be hard to say.
 Wow.
 It's difficult to pick anybody out specifically.
 If you were to hold me hostage and make me pick somebody it would have to be Laurie Metcalf.